MuhammadAliAhson/MuhammadAliAhson/README.md

 # Muhammad Ali Ahson

 ## Introduction
-Hi there!
-I'm **Muhammad Ali Ahson**, a passionate computer science student based in **Islamabad, Pakistan**.
-I have a strong interest in software development, machine learning, and web development.
-I love solving challenging problems and exploring new technologies to create innovative solutions.
+I am **Muhammad Ali Ahson**, a computer science student passionate about data science and AI.
+Proficient in C++, C, Python, and MySQL, I specialize in TensorFlow, PyTorch, and OpenCV.
+My interest in AI is reflected in projects such as image segmentation and AI-driven superhero name generation.
+As a Research Assistant in Dementia and Computer Vision, I bring practical AI experience from internships at Lancers Pvt Ltd and DataInsight Lab.
+With optimized neural network code showcasing parallel computing skills, I hold certifications in database design and AI.
+Connect with me for innovative solutions, a strong commitment to learning, and a track record of impactful projects.
+Explore more on LinkedIn and GitHub.
+Contact me at aliahson56@gmail.com

 ## Tools and Languages
-- **Programming Languages:** C++, C, Shell, Python, Git
+- **Programming Languages:** C++, C, Shell, Python
-- **Web Development:** HTML, CSS, Flutter, LaTeX
-- **Databases:** MySQL, PostgreSQL
+- **Databases:** MySQL
-- **Computer Vision:** OpenCV
+- **Libraries:**
-- **Machine Learning Libraries:** TensorFlow, PyTorch, Keras, Pymc3, Scikit-Learn, NumPy, Pandas, Matplotlib
+  - Machine Learning: TensorFlow, PyTorch, Scikit-Learn, Pandas, NumPy, Seaborn, Matplotlib, Pymc3
+  - Computer Vision: OpenCV
+- **Tools:** Power BI, Rapid Miner
+- **Skills:** IT Support, Problem-Solving, Leadership, Creative, Teamwork

 ## GitHub Statistics